 The Nevada High School building and facilities are under video surveillance.
-Video cameras are placed in common areas within the school such as; hallways, entrances, foyer, gymnasium, auditorium, and all entrances.
+Video cameras are placed in common areas within the school such as hallways, entrances, foyer, gymnasium, auditorium, and all entrances.
 Students may not congregate in any area that is not supervised.
 Examples would include:

-- Lifting weights without school personnel in the area. - Playing basketball or hacky sack without school personnel in the gym. - Students in the music rooms without the teachers present.
+- Lifting weights without school personnel in the area. - Playing in the gym without school personnel present in the area. - Students in the music rooms without the teachers present.

-Theft and Vandalism
+Theft

-All theft and vandalism is to be reported to the principal's office immediately.
+All theft is to be reported to the principal's office immediately.
 Do not assume that your locker is a safe place.
 Keep all items of value and cash with you at all times.
 Keep your lockers locked.
 Valuables may be brought to the front office for short-term safekeeping.